nataliebock/nataliebock/README.md

 ## Related Coursework 🏫
 - **Introduction to Data Science**: This semester, I took a data science course where we learned how to use Github to showcase our projects and assignments.
 These projects developed and strengthened skills including making [Unsupervised](https://github.com/nataliebock/Bock-Data-Science-Portfolio/blob/main/MLUnsupervisedApp/README.md) and [Supervised](https://github.com/nataliebock/Bock-Data-Science-Portfolio/tree/main/MLStreamlitApp) machine learning Streamlit apps, and learning how to apply [tidy data principles](https://github.com/nataliebock/Bock-Data-Science-Portfolio/tree/main/TidyData-Project) to data cleaning for exploratory data analysis.

--
-- **Visualizing Politics**: Conducted a semester-long project evaluating the impact of campaign finance on the incumbent advantage in U.S. Congress through the use of Federal Election Commission data.
+- **Visualizing Politics**: Conducted a semester-long project evaluating the impact of campaign finance on the incumbent advantage in U.S. Congress.
 The course focused on how to use **data visualizations** created in **R** to craft an argument and analysis.

-- **Quantitative Political Analysis**: Applied statistical concepts and data analysis to American political science concepts using R.
+- **Quantitative Political Analysis**: Applied statistical concepts and data analysis to American political science concepts using R. These included programming and evaluating Hypothesis Testing, Probabilities, and Bivariate and Multivariate Regression models.
+   - **Final Project:** Evaluating the characteristics of Americans who donate to political campaigns through linear regression models.
+Evaluated factors including education and income.

 - **Elements of Computing**: Introductory course in Python.
 Learned about the ethics of data collection and analysis.